Islandora/documentation/docs/technical-documentation/migration-rest-api.md

 Why use the REST API?

 - **Works anywhere**: You don’t have to work on the Drupal server.
 Migrate from your laptop!
-- **No PHP required**: Use any language that can make an http request.
+- **No PHP required**: Use any language that can make an HTTP request.
 Even cURL will do just fine.
 - **JSON**: Why use XML if you don’t have to?

 BONUS: It’s just Drupal’s REST API